PiotrMachaj/Studies/Apartment Prices in Poland/readme.md

-This repo contains project I am currently doing for my studies - Machine Learning model to predict apartment price in Poland.
+This repo contains project I've recently done for my studies - Machine Learning model to predict apartment prices in Poland.